Thiruvananthapuram metropolitan area: Thiruvananthapuram Capital Region

 The Thiruvananthapuram Capital Region or TCR is the area proposed by TRIDA (Thiruvananthapuram Development Authority) by joining adjacent municipalities of Attingal, Varkala, Neyyattinkara and Nedumangad with Thiruvananthapuram city.
 This was proposed for planning the development of the capital region of Kerala more effectively.
 The TCR covers most part of the Thiruvananthapuram UA and eyes to develop the surrounding municipalities as satellite towns to the main city.

+Thiruvananthapuram metropolitan area redefined by KMRL

+According to the Comprehensive Mobility Plan submitted by the Kochi Metro Rail Limited for the Trivandrum Metro Rail, the Thiruvananthapuram Metropolitan Area has been officially redefined, with its population fixed at 26 lakhs.
+The area encompasses the Trivandrum Corporation, three municipalities, and 51 urbanized panchayats, covering a total area of 1,194 square kilometers.